Academic Master

 Medical

-Development of Medication Reconciliation Tool
+Development Of Medication Reconciliation Tool

 Introduction

-Development of Medication Reconciliation Tool
+Development Of Medication Reconciliation Tool

 Medical Reconciliation Tool

-Following are the major questions which were required by the tool to be answered by the nurse:
+The following are the major questions which were required by the tool to be answered by the nurse:

 1. Is the patient currently receiving the same medication as written in the discharge orders?